How reports are used

 Information from reported incidents helps the NHS understand why things go wrong and how to stop them happening again.

 Within a local NHS organisation, a serious event may be perceived as a one-off.
-Reporting to the RLS can reveal similar incidents in other parts of the NHS and can also help identify learning from incidents in different organisations.
+Reporting to the NRLS can reveal similar incidents in other parts of the NHS and can also help identify learning from incidents in different organisations.

 The NRLS helps NHS organisations understand why, what and how patient safety incidents happen, learn from these experiences and take action to prevent future harm to patients.